cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 *Figure* **4.6**: *Components of the Plane shown in the Unity Inspector*

 Minimize Visual Studio then switch back to Unity for a moment.
-Click on the plane we created previously, then look at the at the Inspector on the right sidebar.
+Left click on the plane we created previously, then look at the at the Inspector on the right sidebar.
 It should look similar to Figure 4.6.
-Here you can view all information about the plane, such as its position, the material it uses, which mesh it's referencing, etc. You'll notice the inspector is split into several sections: Transform, Meshfilter, Mesh Collider.
-Each of these sections are a separate **Component** and the object we see in the scene is just a container for those components called a [**GameObject**](https://docs.unity3d.com/Manual/class-GameObject.html).
+Here you can view all information about the plane, such as its position, the material it uses, which mesh it's referencing, etc. You'll notice the inspector is split into several sections: Transform, Meshfilter, Mesh Collider, and MeshRenderer.
+Each of these sections is a separate **Component** and the object we see in the scene is just a container for those components called a [**GameObject**](https://docs.unity3d.com/Manual/class-GameObject.html).

 As stated in the Unity Documentation:

 > *GameObjects are the fundamental objects in Unity that represent characters, props and scenery.
 They do not accomplish much in themselves, but they act as containers for Components, which implement the real functionality.*

-What this means for us is that the plane we see in the scene is not a mesh, but a GameObject that contains a [MeshFilter](https://docs.unity3d.com/ScriptReference/MeshFilter.html) that contains a Mesh, like GameObject > Mesh Filter > Mesh.
-To obtain the Mesh itself, we must get it from the MeshFilter component of the plane GameObject.
-A game object's components can be retrieved using the [GetComponent](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html) method.
+What this means for us is that the plane we see in the scene is not a Mesh, but a GameObject that contains a [MeshFilter](https://docs.unity3d.com/ScriptReference/MeshFilter.html) that contains a Mesh.
+You can think of it like GameObject > Mesh Filter > Mesh.
+To obtain the Mesh itself, we must get it from the MeshFilter component of the Plane GameObject.

 #### In Practice

+A game object's components can be retrieved using the [GetComponent](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html) method.
+Go back to the Visual Studio window.
 In our script we will store a reference to the plane's mesh filter in a variable named `PlaneFilter` at the beginning of the script's Start() function like so:

 ```{.cs}
         MeshFilter PlaneFilter = PlaneInScene.GetComponent<MeshFilter>();